riscvarchive/risc-v-getting-started-guide/source/introduction.rst

 Contributing
 ------------

+The source code for this Guide can be found on the `RISC-V Foundation's GitHub <https://github.com/riscv/risc-v-getting-started-guide>`_ - while its compiled version is automatically generated using `Read the Docs <https://readthedocs.org>`_.

-You can contribute to this Guide - see the `project's README <https://github.com/antmicro/risc-v-getting-started-guide/>`_ for details.
+We encourage you to contribute - see the `project's README <https://github.com/riscv/risc-v-getting-started-guide/#contributing>`_ for details.